vbfelix/relper/README.md

 #> # ... with 11 more rows
 ```

-If you pass a second vector the cross-correlation will be computed.
+If you pass a second vector in the parameter `y` the cross-correlation
+will be computed.

 ``` r
 y <- rexp(100)